 Place circles onto an ungreased cookie sheet.
 Using your thumb make a deep impression in the center of each cookie.
 Fill that impression with about 1 tsp of preserve. (too much preserves will cause it to overflow, still yummy, but not pretty)

 Heat oven to 350 degrees.
 Bake until just beginning to brown on the bottom edges.
 10-12 min.
+Rotate halfway through baking time.
 Cool completely.
 Sprinkle with powdered sugar right before serving.

 Cookies can be made ahead of time and frozen.
 If you freeze them, don't sprinkle with powdered sugar until ready to serve.